python-boltons/cc-python/README.md

 * Uncheck all boxes in the "Include in the home page" section.

-## How to Propagate Changes to All Cookiecutter Projects
+## How to propagate changes to all cookiecutter projects?

 Bringing a project up-to-date is generally as simple as running `cruft update` from the root directory of that project and then submitting a new PR.
 With